fanouyang/sna_exampler/README.md

 - Original resesarch article by Ouyang.
 F & Scharber C. (2017) http://www.sciencedirect.com/science/article/pii/S1096751616302585

 #### Note
-- Please cite these resources i.e., the original article, my blog, or this github repo in your work
+- Please cite these resources i.e., the original article, my blog, or this github repo in your work if you use these methods